After Hours Answering Service for Restoration Companies.

 Burst pipe at 2am.
 Smoke alarm at 5am.
 The shop that picks up first wins the job.

 An after hours answering service for restoration companies built as an AI rig.
 Triages water, fire, mold, and storm-damage emergencies, captures property details and insurance carrier, dispatches your on-call crew, and texts the homeowner back inside a minute.
 The first restoration shop to respond books the job.
-Two-week build, $2,000 fixed, you own the rig.
+A scoped build, two weeks to live, you own the rig.

 § 01Why restoration lives or dies on after-hours response.

 Restoration is the most time-sensitive trade vertical.
 A burst pipe at 2am, a kitchen fire at midnight, a storm at 4am — every minute of delay is more damage and a colder lead.
 Homeowners dial three numbers in five minutes; the first one that answers books the call-out.
-A traditional restoration answering service patches that gap for $400–$800/month, plus per-minute on the nights you actually need them.
-An AI restoration after-hours answering service does the same job — triage, intake, insurance capture, dispatch — without the monthly bill and without the operator on-hold delay.
+A traditional restoration answering service patches that gap with a monthly subscription, plus per-minute on the nights you actually need them.
+An AI restoration after-hours answering service does the same job — triage, intake, insurance capture, dispatch — as a rig you own, without renting it back month after month and without the operator on-hold delay.

 Damage-type triage